 Fax No: (61 2) 9850 6897

-Nikó Antalffy teaches in the areas of introductory social science, philosophy of science and sociology of the environment.
-Her research interests are emerging technologies, Critical Theory of science and technology, and alternative relationship cultures.
+Niko Antalffy teaches in the areas of introductory social science, philosophy of science and sociology of the environment.
+Her research interests are relationship cultures, consensual non-monogamy (CNM) including polyamory, and Critical Theory of science and technology.

-Her current research investigates the task and tools of sociology of science and the politics of Science Studies.
-Another project in the making looks at polyamorous relationships cultures and how children fare in such households.
-She writes for and regularly gets interviewed in the media on polyamory and relationship cultures and has done work on an SBS series.
-She's available to talk to the media on both of these topics as well as the societal implications of emerging technologies, including geo-engineering, environmental technologies, biotechnology and nanotechnology.
+She writes for and regularly gets interviewed in the media on polyamory, relationship cultures and how contemporary romantic relationships are changing.
+She's available to talk to the media on these topics as well as the societal implications of emerging technologies.

-(Forthcoming) Antalffy, N. and Houston, D. Polyamory, entry in the Wiley-Blackwell Encyclopedia of Gender and Sexuality Studies.
+Antalffy, N. and Houston, D. (2016) Polyamory, entry in the Wiley-Blackwell Encyclopaedia of Gender and Sexuality Studies.

-(Forthcoming) Banki, P. and Antalffy, N. Non-Normative Heterosexuality: Is There Such a Thing? in Writing from Below.
+Banki, P. and Antalffy, N. (2014) Non-Normative Heterosexuality: Is There Such a Thing? in Writing from Below.

 2011 Antalffy, N. Polyamory and the media, in SCAN, Vol 8, No 1: http://scan.net.au/scan/journal/display.php?journal_id=157.